orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 on Twitter and so it gave a lot of time for long walks in
 <a class="fancybox" href="/assets/images/late-thirties/dubbo-parks.jpg">the park</a>, tending to houseplants, learning
 to <a class="fancybox" href="/assets/images/late-thirties/skating.jpeg">skateboard</a>,
-<a class="fancybox" href="/assets/images/late-thirties/maybe-first-bread.jpeg">baking</a>, trying out bouldering, read
+<a class="fancybox" href="/assets/images/late-thirties/maybe-first-bread.jpeg">baking</a>, trying out bouldering,
-way more books than normal and I tried video game outside of my usual genres.
+reading way more books than normal and I tried video games outside of my usual genres.

 This all changed when Wordle got big.

 <img src="https://blog.puzzmo.com/posts/2024/04/17/v1-launch/launch-site.png" />

-Wordle obviously changed the _"puzzle games on the web"_ space, converting it from a relatively niche space to something everyone has heard of, and a lot of folks become very interested in building games platforms.
+Wordle obviously changed the _"puzzle games on the web"_ space, converting it from a relatively niche space to something everyone has heard of, and a lot of folks became very interested in building games platforms.

 To me, this was sort of the switch from "Puzmo" to "Puzzmo".
-We had this choice: do we ship right now while Wordle culture is growing, or do we burn hard and aim to build something that aims to be like the 'next generation' of these games.
+We had this choice: do we ship right now while Wordle culture is growing, or do we burn hard and build something that aims to be like the 'next generation' of these games platforms.
 We opted for the latter, and in the process, I gave up on all side-projects and Open Source.

-Zach does a great job explaining some of our motivations for selling Puzzmo in this Puzzmo newsletter, but roughly: to make Puzzmo long-term successful we needed to be sure that there was a working business attached to Puzzmo the product.
+One of mine + Zach initial discussions was that we needed to think of our ownership here as being long-term temporary,
-We couldn't just "develop/design it" and assume that we'd be able to figure out a business-side as we go along, as we were selling subscriptions and you really need a long-term business rather than some product people making something and moving on.
+roughly: to make Puzzmo long-term successful we needed to be sure that there was a working business attached to Puzzmo the product.
+We couldn't just "develop/design it" and assume that we'd be able to figure out a business-side as we went along, as we were selling subscriptions and you really need a long-term business rather than some product people making something and moving on.

 We didn't predict that we'd be selling Puzzmo before it became live, I remember being out in Australia for a friend's wedding for three weeks as multiple offers started coming in, and I just kept ending up stuck in these brain loops -